thehellmaker/thehellmaker-site/src/content/blog/understanding-micrograd-autograd-from-scratch.md

 ## What's missing for production

 Micrograd operates on scalars.
 Real frameworks use tensors and run on GPUs.
 It also only has ~5 operations; PyTorch has hundreds.
-And the optimizer here is manual SGD — production code uses Adam, which adapts learning rates automatically.
+And the optimizer here is manual SGD.
+Production code uses Adam, which adapts learning rates automatically.

 But the core algorithm is identical.
 The rest is engineering and optimization.